NUAC-AV/ASOC-UON/Map_Generating_Codes/Letterbox/Letterbox_README.md

 ## Test Letterbox Maps
 **Map number.**
 - 11:
-- 12: Used down and right arrows for
+- 12: Used down(red) and right(green) arrows for closed and open symbols respectively.

 ## UML Diagram